How US rules on international travel are changing - NewsBreak

 WHAT ABOUT ADULTS WHO AREN’T VACCINATED?

 Since half the world remains unvaccinated, and vaccine distribution has been so skewed to rich countries, the Biden administration is leaving a loophole for people who live in countries where vaccines are scarce.
 That list includes about 50 countries where fewer than 10% of people have been vaccinated.
-Travelers from those countries will need permission from the U.S. government to come, and it can’t be just for tourism or business travel.Guthrie police investigate after 14-year-old killed in shooting
+Travelers from those countries will need permission from the U.S. government to come, and it can’t be just for tourism or business travel.Teen rescued after using TikTok gestures to signal she was in danger

 The U.S. government says it will permit unvaccinated international visitors to enter the country if there is a humanitarian or emergency reason, such as an emergency medical evacuation.
 Those exceptions will be applied “extremely narrowly” and require approval from the Centers for Disease Control and Prevention.
 There could also be a medical exception, with documentation from a doctor.